1Panel-dev/appstore/apps/teable/README_en.md

 ### Multiple Views

-Visualize and interact with data in various ways best suited for their specific tasks.
+Visualize and interact with data in various ways best suited for their specific tasks

 - [x] Grid View
 - [x] Form View